scrapy/scrapy/docs/topics/leaks.rst

 leaks, but it only keeps track of the objects that are more likely to cause memory leaks (Requests, Responses, Items, and Selectors).
 However, there are other cases where the memory leaks could come from other (more or less obscure) objects.
-If this is your case, and you can't find your leaks using ``trackref`` you still have another resource: the `Guppy library`_.
+If this is your case, and you can't find your leaks using ``trackref``, you still have another resource: the `Guppy library`_.

 .. _Guppy library: http://pypi.python.org/pypi/guppy